Fast list-decoding of univariate multiplicity and folded Reed-Solomon codes: Introduction

 form an affine space of dimension at most $m$.
 Furthermore, there is a deterministic algorithm that when given $Q$ as an input via its coefficient vector, and the parameter $d$, performs at most $\tilde{O}((D+d)\poly(m))$ field operations and outputs a basis for this affine space. \end{theorem}

 Earlier algorithms for solving linear differential equations exist for settings different from ours or a running time that exceeds our requirements \cite{AbramovK1991, Singer1991}.
 These mostly proceed via finding intermediate power series or rational solutions.
-Bostan, Cluzeau and Salvy \cite{BostanCS2005} give a nearly linear time algorithm but in the setting where the degree of the coefficients is small and the degree of the solution is growing (in our case, the degree of the coefficients depends on the block length of the code).
+Bostan, Cluzeau and Salvy \cite{BostanCS2005} give a nearly-linear-time algorithm but in the setting where the degree of the coefficients is small and the degree of the solution is growing (in our case, the degree of the coefficients depends on the block length of the code).\phnote{Reviewer's comment: \emph{Explain what you mean by “degree of the coefficients” and “degree of the solution”.}}